-Select Battle Arena from the online menu and then select the option to create your own Battle Arena.
-From here, you’ll see a menu with several different options.
-Change the visibility to “Friends” and if you want to protect it with a password, you can hit the X button to enable that, as well.
-Hit “Next” to give the Battle Arena a name, then wait for your friend to join.
+Step 2: From here, you’ll see a menu with several different options.
+Change the visibility to Friends and, if you want to protect it with a password, you can hit the X button to enable that function.

-If you did set a password — which can be necessary if you have an active friends list full of Smash players — your only real option is to let your friend know the password outside of the game.
+If you did set a password — which can be necessary if you have an active friends list full of Smash players — your only real option is to let your friends know the password outside of the game.

 Joining a friend’s Battle Arena is much simpler than creating your own.